The best small business apps provide a simple way to manage various aspects of your business, whether working from home, the office, or on the go.

 PayPal has made integration into payment gateways simple for major e-commerce platforms, often requiring little more than a couple of clicks and an email address – often the most complex part of setting up PayPal processing is copying and pasting a supplied API key to get started.

-There are no monthly fees for the small business product, Web Payments Standard, with transaction fees of 1.9% to 3.4%, depending on sales volume.
+There are no monthly fees for the small business product, Web Payments Standard, with transaction fees dependent on sales volume.
 Although many shopping carts are built to accommodate PayPal from scratch, it can even be used as a standalone service for taking individual payments from clients, just by pasting a payment button code into an email.
 Subscription payments are also available by default.

 PayPal also offers additional features to grow into, such as taking in-store payments through a card reader.
 With no hidden costs or monthly charges, PayPal is one of the most accessible options for startups and small businesses.